50 Cent: 2010–2015: New musical directions, new business ventures, and Animal Ambition

-2015–present: Street King Immortal, bankruptcy, and departure from Interscope
+2015–2021: Street King Immortal, bankruptcy, and departure from Interscope

 On May 14, 2015, Jackson revealed in an interview that the first single from Street King Immortal, would be previewed Memorial Day weekend and would likely be released in June.
 Jackson released "Get Low" on May 20, 2015, as the intended first single from his sixth studio album, Street King Immortal.
 The song, produced by Remo the Hitmaker, features vocals from fellow American rappers 2 Chainz and T.I., as well as American singer Jeremih.
 He announced bankruptcy on July 13, 2015.

 On March 31, 2017, Interscope Records released 50 Cent's final album for the label, a greatest hits album titled Best Of.

-In 2020, Jackson led the executive-producer duties for late rapper Pop Smoke's debut album, Shoot for the Stars, Aim for the Moon, having been one of Pop Smoke's biggest inspirations.
-The album was released on July 3, 2020.
+In 2020, Jackson stepped in as executive producer for late rapper Pop Smoke's debut album, Shoot for the Stars, Aim for the Moon, having been one of the rapper's biggest inspirations.
+The album was released on July 3, 2020, to nationwide commercial acclaim.
 Jackson curated the album, desiring to finish it after Pop had died.
 He contacted many of the artists involved, and also features on one of the album tracks, "The Woo".
+The Woo also features vocals from fellow American rapper Roddy Ricch.

 In 2020, it was reported that Jackson was producing two television series for Starz, an anthology about hip hop and a biographical drama about sports agent Nicole Lynn.

 In 2021, he became one of the headliners of the music festival Golden Sand in Riviera Maya.